 Foothill Church Giving Envelope – 1 business day after Sunday services.

-Credit/Debit card – received 2 business days after the transaction is processed and recorded within 1 business day of the Sunday thereafter.
+Credit/Debit card – received 2 business days after the transaction is processed.

-ACH/Bank Account – received 6-7 business days after the transaction is processed and recorded within 1 business day of the Sunday thereafter.
+ACH/Bank Account – received 6-7 business days after the transaction is processed.

 In order to receive giving credit for IRS/Tax purposes, all cash or check gifts must be received or postmarked by December 31st of that tax year.
 All gifts using your bank account or credit/debit card must be processed by 11:59 pm of December 31.